cloudpilot-emu/cloudpilot-emu/doc/networking.md

 parameter to tune the CORS configuration to your needs.
 As an example, in order to allow Cloudpilot running on `http://localhost:4600` (which is the default for the angular dev server), invoke the server with `--trusted-origins http://localhost:4600`.
+Note that you can allow more than one trusted origin by specifying multiple origins separated by commata.

 ### Default protocol